ericwoud/buildR64ubuntu/README.md

 ## Using port 5 of the dsa switch

+Note: This does not work when running from emmc and the bootswitch is set to try from sdmmc first, position 1.
+Only onder these two conditions combined, it seems eth1 does not get initialised correctly.
+The eth1 gmac works fine running from emmc, with sw1 set to 0, try boot from emmc first.

-Note: This does not work when running from emmc.
-Looks like eth1 does not get initialised correctly.
-Follow the steps below to remove it if you want to use a Router setup and run on emmc.
+Follow the steps below if you want to use a Router setup and run on emmc with sw1 set to 1.
+You will then not be using eth1 and port 5 of the dsa switch

 Port 5 is available and named aux.
 Wan and aux port are in a separate vlan.
 Eth1 is setup as outgoing port instead of wan port.